Perito Moreno Glacier Tour: Breaking Ice and Boat Adventures

 Know Before You Go

-Entrance Fee: To enter the park there’s an $800 peso entrance fee which is not included in your ticket.
+Entrance Fee: There’s an $800 peso entrance fee to enter the park, which is not included in your ticket.
 Be sure to bring cash for this!

-Second Day Return: If you return for a second consecutive day and save your park ticket the entry fee is half price.
+Second Day Return: The entry fee is half price if you return for a second consecutive day and save your park ticket.

 Lunch Time: You can bring your own lunch into the park, and there is also food available inside the welcome center.